hartwigmedical/hmftools/sage/README2.md

   - no cutoff for homopolymer repeat length for improved INDEL handling
   - [Phasing](#5-phasing) of somatic + somatic and somatic + germline up to 25 bases
   - Native MNV handling
+  - Option to also search for somatic variant support in RNA sample

  # Read context